Jaishankar inaugurates new Indian consulate in Brisbane, pays homage to Gandhi

 During the visit, Jaishankar will co-chair the 15th Foreign Ministers’ Framework Dialogue (FMFD) with his Australian counterpart Penny Wong in Canberra.

 He will deliver the keynote address at the inaugural session of the 2nd Raisina Down Under in the Australian Parliament House.
-He is scheduled to interact with Australian leaders, parliamentarians, the business community, media and think tanks.
+He would also interact with Australian leaders, parliamentarians, the business community, media and think tanks.